alan-turing-institute/data-safe-haven-team/weekly-standup-template.md

     - Discussed problem γ
 - **OTHER** Provided advice to Team Y
 - **NEW** Worked on non-story feature Z
--->
+- (Optional) Highlights and shout-out: This week I would like to highlight the progress on xx which is important because yy -->

 ### Things that are blocking me